00karthik/news-app/README.md

 ```shell
 $ npm run build
 ```
-- Copy the build folder contents to a server.
+- Copy the build folder contents to a http web server.